in2code-de/ipandlanguageredirect/README.md

 ### What's the difference to other extensions like rmpl_language_detect?

 There is a basic difference in the concept.
 While most of the language-redirect extensions hook into the page rendering process via USER_INT, we choose an ansynchronical way with JavaScript and PHP (AJAX).
-This solution needs JavaScaript on the one hand but is much faster for performant and more complex websites on the other hand.
-This means: You can use e.g.
+This solution needs JavaScript on the one hand but is much faster for high availability and more complex websites on the other hand.
+This means:
-[staticfilecache](https://github.com/lochmueller/staticfilecache) or another static solution to improve web performance.
+You can use e.g. [staticfilecache](https://github.com/lochmueller/staticfilecache) or another static solution to improve web performance.
 While it's not possible to use staticfilecache with a USER_INT, which is included on every single page.

 ## Screens